UX / UI Design

 Design Process

 Research findings directly shaped a revised content order, validated against 25,000 views and 28,000 clicks of Mouseflow frequency data.
 Entry requirements, modules, and fees were front-loaded in the sequence to reflect actual user priority, replacing the previous editorial-led structure.
-Paper prototyping sessions generated rapid concepts before committing to high-fidelity Figma work, with AI heatmap prediction (Attention Insight) used in February 2026 to validate visual hierarchy ahead of development.
+Paper prototyping sessions generated rapid concepts before committing to high-fidelity Figma work, with AI heatmap prediction (Attention Insight) to validate visual hierarchy ahead of development.
 Established UX principles guided the design throughout: Miller's Law informed metadata chunking above the fold, Hick's Law justified accordions in entry requirements to reduce cognitive load, and the Von Restorff Effect was applied to isolate the Apply Now CTA from secondary actions.

 Outcomes